IPSL Graduate Programs: Community Organizing, Social Activism, International Development and Service

-COSA, one of two IPSL International Graduate Programs, is designed to meet the international demand for ethical leaders who can effectively engage and facilitate partnerships and empower communities.
+COSA (Community Organizing and Social Activism) and IDS (International Development and Service) are IPSL's two International Graduate Programs.
+Each is designed to meet the international demand for ethical leaders who can effectively engage and facilitate partnerships and empower communities.
 Students are prepared for careers with nonprofit, government, and community development organizations through an interdisciplinary program that combines rigorous academic training with hands-on skill development through volunteer service in several countries.

 - Hands-on volunteer service lies at the heart of IPSL's pedagogy.
 Students in our programs perform 10-15 hours of required volunteer service per week during each of the terms abroad.